Your search did not match any results.

 Prepare and review preliminary financial statements, such as balance sheets, income statements, cash flow statements, and responsibility reports.
 Prioritize outstanding transactions based on initial results.

-Automate reconciliation tasks to streamline and optimize reconciliation cycle performance.
-Collaboratively manage approval exceptions and gain real-time visibility into reconciliation performance.
-Ensure that prepared reconciliations are properly qualified.
+Automate routine tasks to streamline and optimize reconciliation cycle.
+Manage exceptions collaboratively and gain real-time visibility into task performance.
+Properly qualify prepared records.

 Automatically route close tasks to task owners.
 Collaborate to streamline the close for each entity.
 Monitor close status throughout the organization.